Bishop Garrigan High School

 Bishop Garrigan High School is a private, Roman Catholic high school in Algona, Iowa.
 It is located in the Roman Catholic Diocese of Sioux City.

 Background

-The school is named after Bishop Phillip Joseph Garrigan, the 1st Bishop of the Diocese of Sioux City.
+The school is named after Bishop Philip Joseph Garrigan, the 1st Bishop of the Diocese of Sioux City.
 The school was opened in 1959 to serve as a regional high school for 5 parishes.

 Athletics

 The Golden Bears participate in the Top of Iowa Conference in the following sports: